ibm-cloud-docs/citrix-netscaler-vpx/hsm-ssl-guide.md

 # Configuring and Tuning SSL Offload with Citrix Netscaler VPX
 {: #configuring-and-tuning-ssl-offload-with-citrix-netscaler-vpx}

-This Step by Step guides you through configuring and tuning SSL Offload in {{site.data.keyword.vpx_full}}, this is done by using the certificate and cryptographic material generated via the HSM link.
+This Step by Step guides you through configuring and tuning SSL Offload in {{site.data.keyword.vpx_full}}, this is done by using the certificate and cryptographic material generated using the Hardware Security Monitor (HSM) link.
+{: shortdesc}

 This Step by Step assumes you have completed the steps in [Deploying and Configuring the IBM© Hardware Security Module (HSM) with {{site.data.keyword.vpx_full}}](/docs/infrastructure/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-deploying-and-configuring-the-ibm-hardware-security-module-hsm-with-citrix-netscaler-vpx) to order and create your VPX/HSM pairing.
 {: note}